dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Module is the same jar file, but with more control.
 For example in simple jar file you can use any public classes inside packages, but with module you can limit number of packages publicly available.
 There are 3 types of modules:
 * named module (NM) - one with `module-info.java` file loaded from `--module-path`
-* automatic module (AM) - simple jar loaded from `--module-path` (name of the module is the name of the jar itself, hyphens converted into dots and version is removed so mysql-java-connector-1.2.3.jar => mysql.java.connector.
-You can also set it explicitly by adding to MANIFEST.MF => Automatic-Module-Name: <module name>)
+* automatic module (AM) - simple jar loaded from `--module-path` (name of the module is the name of the jar itself, hyphens converted into dots and version is removed so `mysql-java-connector-1.2.3.jar` => `mysql.java.connector`.
+You can also set it explicitly by adding to `MANIFEST.MF` => `Automatic-Module-Name: <module name>`).
+All packages are both exported/opened of automatic module, and it can read all exported packages of all modules loaded with `--module-path`.
+If automatic module is dependent on non-modular jar, we can simply put this jar into `--class-path`.
+We have to use automatic module, and put non-modular jar into `--module-path` only if our modular jar requires non-modular jar.
+* unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path`.
+The type of jar is not important, you can load from classpath both regular jar and modular jar.
+If you load modular jar, its `module-info.java` would be ignored, and it would behave just like regular jar file.
+Classes of UM can read all exported packages of all modules loaded from `--module-path`, yet because UM doesn't have a name, no module can use its packages.
-* unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path` NM can have access to AM, but should require it in it's `module-info.java` file by its name.
+NM can have access to AM, but should require it in it's `module-info.java` file by its name.
 There is no way NM can access UM, because named module can't set dependency on unnamed module in its `module-info.java`.
 AM can access all types from both NM and AM
 UM can access all types from both NM and AM